Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/05-collective-communication.md

 printf("Rank %d has a sum of %d\n", my_rank, sum);
 ```

-The above code works perfectly fine for its use case, but isn't very efficient when you start needing to transfer large
+For it's use case, the code above works perfectly fine.
+However, it isn't very efficient when you need to communicate
-amounts of data, have lots of ranks, or when the workload across ranks is uneven with blocking communication.
+large amounts of data, have lots of ranks, or when the workload is uneven (due to the blocking communication).
 It's also
-a lot of code to do not much, and is easy to make a mistake.
-A common mistake would be starting the loops over ranks
+a lot of code to do not much, which makes it easy to introduce mistakes in our code.
+A common mistake in this example
-starting at rank 0, which would create a deadlock!
+would be to start the loop over ranks from 0, which would cause a deadlock!

-But we don't need to write code like this, not unless we want complete control over all communication.
-MPI has
+We don't need to write code like this (unless we want *complete* control over the data communication), because MPI has
-implemented collective communications since it's earliest versions.
-The code above can be reproduced by a single
+access to collective communication functions to abstract all of this code for us.
+The above code can be replaced by a
-function call to a collective operation, which abstracts away the communication and simplifies the code we write.
-Collective operations are also implemented far more efficiently than we could with the point-to-point communication
+single collective communiucation function.
+Collection operations are also implemented far more efficiently in the MPI
-functions.
+library than we could ever write using point-to-point communications.

 There are several collective operations that are implemented in the MPI standard.
 The most commonly-used are: